Presidents Cup: Ties

 Until the 2005 event, prior to the start of the final day matches, the captains selected one player to play in a tie-breaker in the event of a tie at the end of the final match.
 Upon a tie, the captains would reveal the players who would play a sudden-death match to determine the winner.
 In 2003, however, the tiebreaker match ended after three holes because of darkness, and the captains, Gary Player and Jack Nicklaus, agreed that the Cup would be shared by both teams.

 From 2005 to 2013, singles matches ending level at the end of the regulation 18 holes were to be extended to extra holes until the match was won outright.
 All singles matches would continue in this format until one team reaches the required point total to win the Presidents Cup.
 Remaining singles matches were only to be played to the regulation 18 holes and could be halved.
 Although this rule was in force for five Presidents Cup contests, no matches actually went beyond 18 holes.

 History

 The event was created and is organized by the PGA Tour.

-Each contest has an Honorary Chairman.
+Each contest has an Honorary Chairman or Chairwoman, the head of state or head of government of the host nation.